vseloved/rutils/docs/tutorial.md

     (bar it)))
 ```

 This is the implicit anaphora, in which `it` variable is created behind-the-scenes.
-Such approach is not unseen in Lisp, as there's `call-next-method` that follows the same principle.
+Such an approach is not unseen in Lisp, as there's `call-next-method` that follows the same principle.
 Yet, RUTILS supports an explicit style, as well:

 ```
 (if-let (x (foo))